-We’ve been looking for some doormats to use in our holiday cottage but they were all kinda the boring.
+We’ve been looking for some doormats to use in our holiday cottage but they were all kinda boring.
 They didn’t have that boho vibe we’re going for and the rubber one we’d bought before didn’t really do a good job of keeping the beach sand out.
 The other problem was the width of the double patio door.
 We could find small doormats but we needed something a little wider on the patio.
-Long story short, we decided to make our own boho styled doormat using some astroturf aka fake grass 😀
+Long story short, we decided to make our own AstroTurf doormat to keep the dirt out 😀

-The fake grass has a thick, non-slip backing that helps keep the mat in place and the grassy texture is perfect for trapping beach sand.
+The fake grass or AstroTurf has a thick, non-slip backing that helps keep the mat in place and the grassy texture is perfect for trapping beach sand.
 I’m thinking it should also be pretty weather-resistant too.
-Hey, it’s fake grass, lol!!
-I can also cut the grass to any size.
+Hey, it’s fake grass 😉 I can also cut the AstroTurf to any size.
 So we made this small one for our front door and I plan on making one that’s a little wider for the double patio doors upstairs.

 The smaller doormat took about an hour and a half to make, including getting the beers from the fridge once or twice, so that’s not too bad and Lulu seems to like the finished product.

 Now I don’t need to haul out the vacuum cleaner every time we come back from the beach.
 Yay!!